amoshnin/R-Recursion.Tree.Visualizer/README.md

 Watch the [demo video](https://youtu.be/1f-KeeN8AHs) or check out the [live project](https://recursion.now.sh).

 > Recursion is a concept that is best understood through visualization.
-This visualization tool written in TypeScript (with React and Node JS Express), will allow you to see visualization for different kinds of recursions.
+This visualization tool written in TypeScript (with React and Node JS Express), will allow you to see visualization of different kinds of recursions.
 For simplicity, I chose to animate recursive functions using trees.
-Properties of the recursion tree visualizations are:
+> Properties of the recursion tree visualizations are:
 >
 > - Each node represents a single recursive function call.
 > - The height of the recursion tree is the depth of our function call stack.